mjoras/SCONE-PROTOCL/documents/charter.md

 Instead, it would be beneficial, for both the application provider and network operator, to signal network attributes to the application to self-adapt its video traffic to conform to the specified characteristics.
 The application provider has the ability to measure end user QoE and therefore can self-adapt with QoE feedback.

-The Secure Communication of Network Properties (SCONEPRO) Working Group's primary objective is to specify an on-path protocol for securely communicating network properties to clients relevant to a given application, such as the maximum achievable throughput for a video.
+The Secure Communication of Network Properties (SCONEPRO) Working Group's primary objective is to specify an on-path protocol for securely communicating network properties to clients relevant to video playback, such as the maximum achievable throughput for a video.
-- The working group will initially focus on a solution that communicates the maximum achievable throughput for a video delivered from a server to a client, using QUIC connections carrying the application signaling traffic.
+- The working group will focus on a solution that communicates the maximum achievable throughput for a video delivered from a server to a client, using QUIC connections carrying the application signaling traffic.
-- Work to support TCP or other transport protocols may be considered later in the working group, however, these considerations shouldn't distract from support for video over QUIC.
-- Further use cases may be considered later in the working group, however, it is not assumed that future use cases must or can be addressed by the same protocol.
-In essence, any protocol specified by the working group should be tailored to solve a specific use case.

 The properties of this mechanism are as follows: